-Make fluffy and moist air fryer mug cake in no time, using minimal ingredients.
-The single-serving confetti cake dessert is easy and delicious!
+Make an easy air fryer mug cake in no time using minimal ingredients.
+This single-serving confetti cake dessert is easy-to-make and delicious!
 Plus, it’s super kid-friendly!

 - Butter: Making a cake, even a mug cake, should be balanced.
 The butter helps the cake be moist but firm enough to maintain its structure without drying out.
 It also prevents the cake from sticking to the mug.